 During your medical exam, your doctor may ask you to describe the type of sound that you hear.
 This can help them gain a more accurate diagnosis, as different sounds are caused by different underlying conditions.

-High pitched sounds, such as a buzzing or ringing, can be caused by acoustic neuroma, hearing loss, and long term noise exposure.
+Such as a buzzing or ringing, can be caused by acoustic neuroma, hearing loss, and long term noise exposure.

-Humming or something akin to rushing water often signals a vascular cause—especially when the tinnitus is particularly noticeable during exercise or while changing positions.
+Or something akin to rushing water often signals a vascular cause—especially when the tinnitus is particularly noticeable during exercise or while changing positions.

-A heartbeat-like sound may be caused by high blood pressure or a tumorous presence.
+May be caused by high blood pressure or a tumorous presence.
 This is known as pulsatile tinnitus, and occurs when blockage in the ear allows you to hear your pulse more audibly.

 It’s important to understand that not every case of tinnitus requires treatment.
 Most people can get by without it affecting their everyday life in a serious way.
 However, severe tinnitus can be very debilitating.
 So you should speak with your doctor if your tinnitus is making life harder for you in any way.